UTAH DIVISION OF WILDLIFE RESOURCES

 Goals and objectives

-DWR mission: The mission of the Division of Wildlife Resources is to serve the people of Utah as trustee and guardian of the state's wildlife, and to ensure its future and values through management, protection, conservation and education.
+DWR mission: Our mission is to serve the people of Utah as trustee and guardian of the state's wildlife.

 Belief statement: The Division of Wildlife Resources maintains sustainable and diverse wildlife populations that are valuable to all citizens of Utah.